GLAUCOMA: YOUR EYES UNDER PRESSURE

 Note: No needle goes into the eye.

 Dr. Kevin Kim is a licensed acupuncturist and a NCCAOM diplomate of Oriental Medicine.
 He has studied extensively in the field of Chinese Medicine Ophthalmology.
-He has received trainings from leading acupuncture experts in the field of degenerative eye conditions using Micro AcupunctureTM and AcuNova.
+In addition, he has received trainings from leading acupuncture experts in the field of degenerative eye conditions using Micro AcupunctureTM and AcuNova.
 Dr. Kim has received extensive training and certified in Micro AcupunctureTM to treat degenerative eye conditions.
 There are currently only a limited number of acupuncturists throughout the world that are certified to perform the procedures

 Although the patients report improvement in their visual system function with acupuncture eye therapy, it is important for patients to understand that the Acupuncture Eye Therapy is not a cure for glaucoma, but it is a process to help maintain and/or enhance the visual function.
 Acupuncture is a safe option for glaucoma treatment and can have fewer side effects than some conventional treatments.
 [Learn More About Our Treatment]